Ivor Bueb: Career

 Bueb started racing seriously in a Formula Three 500cc Cooper in 1953, graduating to the Cooper works team in 1955 when he finished second in the British championship.
 He made occasional starts in Grands Prix in 1957 with a Connaught and a Maserati run by Gilby Engineering.
 The following year he raced Bernie Ecclestone's Connaught at Monaco, and drove a Formula Two Lotus at the German Grand Prix.

-In 1959 he had two outings for BRP, firstly a non-qualification at Monaco, then another Formula Two entry at the British Grand Prix.
+In 1959, Bueb had two outings for BRP, firstly a non-qualification at Monaco, then another Formula Two entry at the British Grand Prix.
 He participated in six Formula One World Championship Grands Prix in all, but scored no championship points.
 He also participated in numerous non-Championship Formula One races.
 With the death of Archie Scott Brown at Spa in May 1958, Brian Lister hired Bueb to fill the now-vacant Lister-Jaguar driver's seat.
 Bueb did an admirable job, scoring several first places at tracks such as Crystal Palace and Goodwood during the 1958 and 1959 sports car campaigns.